jeremmfr/terraform-provider-junos/docs/data-sources/interface_logical.md

 ---
-layout: "junos"
 page_title: "Junos: junos_interface_logical"
-sidebar_current: "docs-junos-data-source-interface-logical"
-description: |-
-  Get information on a logical interface (as with an junos_interface_logical resource import)
 ---

 # junos_interface_logical

 Get information on a logical interface
+(as with an junos_interface_logical resource import).

 ## Example Usage